ERATOMMSD/FalStar-MAB/README.md

 2. Python 2.7

 ## Install
-Download the package and unzip it.
+1. Download the package and unzip it.

+2. (Just in case) Install Breach (src/breach_1213/): follow the instructions of Breach
+- Setup a C/C++ compiler using mex -setup
+- add path to Breach folder
+- Run InstallBreach
+- (Optional) save path

 # Usage:
 Run './falstar.py' and follow the instructions.